nenoNaninu/TypedSignalR.Client/README.md

 And if `IAsyncEnumerable<T>` or `ChannelReader<T>` is used in the method parameter, it is analyzed as client-to-server streaming.

 When using server-to-client streaming, a single `CancellationToken` can be used as a method parameter (Note: `CancellationToken` cannot be used as a parameter except for server-to-client streaming).

+## Client Results Support

+.NET 7 and later, [client results](https://learn.microsoft.com/en-us/aspnet/core/signalr/hubs?view=aspnetcore-7.0#client-results) can be used.

+TypedSignalR.Client supports client results.
+If you use `Task<T>` for the method return type in the receiver interface, you can use client results.

 ## Compile-Time Error Support
 This library has some restrictions, including those that come from server-side implementations.